blackJack1982/setups/git-server-http-ssh.md

 ## Update and upgrade packages

+It's good to keep things up to date.

 ```
 sudo apt update
 sudo apt upgrade
 ```

-## Install the packages we will need for the setup
+Install the packages we will need for the setup.

 ```
 sudo apt install git apache2 apache2-utils